illuminate3/origami/readme.md

-# Origami (Theme Manager) : Laravel 5.1.x Beta Development
+# Origami (Theme Manager) : Laravel 5.1.x

+## Status / Version

+Beta Development

+## Description
+Origami extends the ability of the Rakko platform's by providing it with a module manager.

 ## Functionality